World-Ecology and Hydrapolitics: Interlocking Oppressions in an age of Exhaustion

 I live and work in the province of Alberta in Canada where as you know the Athabasca Tar Sands are located and where we have recently elected a conservative government captive to the oil industry’s interests that is committed to expand bitumen extraction.
 To this end, this government has recently established what they call a “war room” with a budget of $30 million to fight what they say are foreign interests meddling in the lives of Albertans.
 While the situation here is nowhere near as appalling as elsewhere in the world where frontline environmental activists are being murdered and disappeared and are facing other forms of state and paramilitary violence, the intimidation and harassment of both activists and elected officials has ramped up in Canada, especially after the price of oil collapsed in 2014.
 With our new government summarily dismissing my university’s board of governors this summer and replacing them with their loyal servants, a palpable chill has descended across my campus with regard to energy transition, climate action and other environmental politics as middling administrators try to keep their heads down.
 Given that the dominant green transition and climate action plans adopted by governments and civil society institutions, including the emerging politics of a Green New Deal in Canada, all continue to assume the path of change runs very narrowly through the existing political economy and rest their hope in the invention of new green commodities, I argue that our current conjuncture is best understood, politically, as a situation which presents us with a false choice between “green passive revolution” and “fascism redux” where it is not at all clear which of these is Plan A and which is Plan B for the continued rule of capital in deep crisis, as both options feed and draw upon each other.
 “Passive revolution”, you will recall, is Antonio Gramsci’s (1971) name for crisis management strategies which promise radical transformation but leave class power relations intact.
 In this paper, I will try to explain why and how I have found this way of theorizing our conjuncture helpful for my research in both Canada and South Asia.
 While I expect this way of thinking about dominant political imaginaries might be relevant elsewhere, I am very eager to hear from you whether or not this might be so.
 I will also try to draw some conclusions about what intermedia theory, as assembled from this research, might be able to contribute to the possible, yet still hoped for, alliance between degrowth theory and the praxes of the environmentalism of the poor and the indigenous.
 (Akbulut et al. 2019)

-Rather, the ideological discourses of climate denialism and of “ethical oil” mediates the green position enabling both the cult of wilderness and eco-modernism to appear as radical and urgent and so represses the environmentalism of the poor beyond the limits of the political imaginary completely.
+In Canada, then, green passive revolution does not work through the “cult of wilderness” or the “gospel of eco-efficiency” directly.
+(Anguelovski and Alier 2014) Rather, the ideological discourses of climate denialism and of “ethical oil” mediates the green position enabling both the cult of wilderness and eco-modernism to appear as radical and urgent and so represses the environmentalism of the poor beyond the limits of the political imaginary completely.
 Since this operation bears upon how we might understand why the literature on environmental justice and the environmentalism of the poor has a crucially important role to play in the growing scholarship on the theme of energy justice, let me unpack this point with a specific example.

 A few weeks ago, the director of the Canadian chapter of Amnesty International published an open letter expressing concern that the Alberta government’s “war room” puts human rights at risk.
 Our Premier then published a response in newspapers across Canada which re-launched the discourse of ethical oil with surgical precision: